Mortgage Interest Deduction 2019: Here’s What Qualifies

 If you’re late making a mortgage payment and are charged a late fee, this additional cost counts as part of the mortgage interest deduction.

-For some lenders, paying off your loan early can result in a prepayment penalty (not however, when you have a loan with PennyMac) because lenders want to ensure they’re getting interest income.
+For some lenders, paying off your loan early can result in a prepayment penalty (but not when you have a loan with PennyMac) because lenders want to ensure they’re getting interest income.
 If you are charged a prepayment penalty for any reason, you are allowed to deduct this as part of your mortgage interest deduction.

 What You’re Not Able to Deduct